1867 Virgin Islands earthquake and tsunami: Earthquake

 The earthquake consisted of two shocks, 10 minutes apart, and the two tsunamis came 10 minutes after each shock.
 Shaking reportedly lasted a minute in Frederiksted, where the earthquake stirred a dust cloud that blanketed the town.
 Shaking reached intensity IX on the Rossi–Forel scale in the Danish West Indies.
 Rossi–Forel IX-level shaking was also felt on the British Virgin Islands, Puerto Rico and U.S. Virgin Islands.
 Survivor accounts stated that there were two distinct shocks 10–15 minutes apart.
 On the Modified Mercalli intensity scale, the intensity ranged from VIII (Severe) to X (Extreme).

+In Puerto Rico, the earthquake heavily damaged portions of the city wall of San Juan, which prompted the demolition of its southeastern portion afterwards.
+Fajardo, the largest town in Puerto Rico within the direct vicinity of the earthquake, completely lost its church and several of its civic structures.
+The historic parish churches of Bayamón, Cidra and Juana Díaz were also damaged as a result of the earthquakes.